rameshkmunjal/AssignmentLevel2/README.md

 1. [BookMania.in](Column_Drop/bookmania.html) - This webpage is based on Column Drop design.
 	- on large screen page is divided into 3 columns.
-	- on medium devices right column drops to bottom and on top screen is occupied by two columns .
+	- on medium devices right column drops to bottom and on top screen is occupied by two coltumns .
 	- on small medium , again column drops to bottom and this time it is left side column and bottom space is shared equally by both dropped columns.
 	- on extra small screen each of three columns are now sharing full screen space.